LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 ### Register the bot with Microsoft Azure's Bot Framework

-3. Open a browser and navigate to the [Azure portal](https://portal.azure.com).
+Open a browser and navigate to the [Azure portal](https://portal.azure.com).
 Sign in using a **Work or School Account** that has rights to create resources in your Azure subscription.

-4. Select **Create a resource** in the left-hand navigation:
+Select **Create a resource** in the left-hand navigation:

 ![Screenshot of the primary Azure navigation.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-portal-01.png)

-5. Enter **resource group** in the **Search the marketplace** input box, and select **Resource group**.
+Enter **resource group** in the **Search the marketplace** input box, and select **Resource group**.

 ![Screenshot of creating a resource group - create a resource menu item.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-portal-02.png)

-6. On the **Resource Group** page, select the **Create** button to create a new resource group.
+On the **Resource Group** page, select the **Create** button to create a new resource group.

-7. Select a valid subscription, enter a name for the resource group, and select the wanted region. *None of these choices will impact the bot registration and are up to you.*
+Select a valid subscription, enter a name for the resource group, and select the wanted region. *None of these choices will impact the bot registration and are up to you.*

 ![Screenshot of creating a resource group - search for resource group.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-portal-03.png)

-8. Complete the wizard to create the resource group.
+Complete the wizard to create the resource group.
 Once Azure has completed the resource group creation process, navigate to the resource group.

-9. From the resource group, select the **Add** or **Create resources** button.
+From the resource group, select the **Create** button.

 ![Screenshot of creating a new resource - create resource group.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-01.png)

-10. Enter **bot** in the **Search the marketplace** input box, and select **Azure Bot** from the list of resources returned.
+Enter **bot** in the **Search the marketplace** input box, and select **Azure Bot** from the list of resources returned.
 Then select **Create** on the next page to start the process of registering a new bot resource:

 ![Screenshot of searching for the Azure Bot resource.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-02.png)

-11. In the **Create an Azure Bot** blade, enter the following values and then select **Review + create**:
+In the **Create an Azure Bot** page, accept all default options except for the following values and then select **Review + create**:

 - **Bot handle**: *Enter a globally unique name for the bot*
 - **Subscription**: *Select the subscription you selected previously when creating the resource group*
 - **Resource group**: *Select the resource group you created previously*
 - **Pricing tier**: *Select a preferred pricing tier; the F0 tier is free*
-- **Type of App**: *Select Multi Tenant*
+- **Type of App**: Multi Tenant
-- **Microsoft App ID**: Create new Microsoft App ID
+- **Creation type**: Create new Microsoft App ID

-12. Select **Create**.
+Select **Create**.

-13. Azure will start to provision the new resource.
+Azure will start to provision the new resource.
 This will take a moment or two.
 Once it's finished, navigate to the bot resource in the resource group.

 ![Screenshot of the created bot channel registration resource.](../../Linked_Image_Files/4-Teams/messaging-extensions/03-azure-bot-registration-03.png)